LCNC-SEC-08: Data and Secret Handling Failures

 The Gist

-No-code/low-code applications often store data or secrets as part of their “code” or on managed databases offered by the platform, which must be stored adequately in compliance with regulation and security requirements.
+Low-code/no-code development often stores data or secrets as part of their “code,” or on managed databases offered by the platform, which must be stored adequately in compliance with regulation and security requirements.

 Description

-No-code/low-code applications can store data as part of their “code” or on managed databases offered by the platform.
-Data stored in databases managed by no-code/low-code vendors often include sensitive data, including PII and financial data.
-Application creators can decide how to store data, and administrators often lack visibility into such managed databases.
+Data stored in databases managed by low-code/no-code vendors often include sensitive data, including PII and financial data.
+Low-code/no-code builders can decide for themselves how to store data, and administrators often lack visibility into such managed databases.
 In many cases, sensitive data is stored unencrypted and moved between geo-locations without considering regulatory requirements.

-Furthermore, application creators have many opportunities to hard-code secrets into their “code”.
-Whether it’s through environment variables, configuration, or code, applications can often rely on hard-coded secrets to access services.
+Furthermore, builders have many opportunities to hard-code secrets into their “code”.
+Whether it’s through environment variables, configuration, or code, applications can often rely on hard-coded secrets to access other services.
 Hard-coded secrets are available to all users with write permissions to the applications and might also leak to application readers or anonymous users via client-side code.

 Example Attack Scenarios